On the Radar

 The topics that constitute the current year’s top 10 list are

-largely consistent with the prior year’s list, with debt joining the top 10 list
+largely consistent with the prior year’s list.
+However, the topic of income

 in number, and these topics are still the two most significant sources of SEC

-comments.
-We also observed an increased number of comments related to
+MD&A to remain high.
+We also observed an increased number of comments

 Further, although not identified as a separate top 10 topic, the